4 Reasons Resumes Are Rejected

-What may appear as a lack of commitment from having a multitude of experience may be explainable through justification, such as a trailing spouse or time off to care for your family.
+What may appear as flaws in your experience may be explainable because you were trailing a spouse or taking time off to care for your family.

-Your one size fits all resume may not explain why you are interested in and qualified for a position that isn't an exact title match to your prior roles.
+A one-size-fits-all resume may not explain why you are interested in and qualified for a position that isn't an exact match to your prior roles.